-Heavy contenders for busiest shopping days in the US are the last Saturday before Christmas and Saturday after black Friday as more people avoid Black Friday.
+Heavy contenders for busiest shopping days in the US are the last Saturday before Christmas and Saturday after black Friday as more and more people avoid Black Friday.
 Thanksgiving is a much bigger holiday in the States than in other countries and theirs are at different times based on harvests.

-One of the myths involving Black Friday is that it is when retailers go into the black, break a profit.
+One of the myths involving Black Friday is that this is when retailers go into the black, break a profit.
 No. Most make a profit all year long otherwise their quarterlies would inspire mass sell off of stocks, for those that are publically held.
 Making a profit for only 5 weeks of the year is not business, that’s bankruptcy.
 Black Friday is just a marketing race to your bank account.
 Which means that they assume rightfully, the earlier you shop, the more you will buy.

 One of the other myths is generally provable but also a product of my own observation.
 The idea of Black Fridays is SALE SALE SALE.
 In some contexts it is.
 Electronics?
 Yes.
 In most other areas of consumer goods, no. The marketing push started in ’05 by big box department stores.
 They used male driven consumer goods to draw everyone into the stores via big sales.
 The prices of other good are usually the same as a month before.
-Or Higher!
+Or HIGHER!

 The marketing is the difference maker.
 Here is a non Christmas example.
 Ultimate Electronics was the only real competitor to Best Buy who now owns the market.
 When UE went out of business they had a huge media blitz for clearance sales.
 I had bought a laptop and dishwasher there only a short time before and the prices were very good so I went back.